google/gapid/gapis/api/vulkan/README.md

 applications that use most parts of the API, and will be expanded as more interesting and tricky uses of the API are found.

+## Partial extension support
+Some extensions are not supported by GAPID, but have stubs defined in the API files.
+The current list of partially supported extensions:

+* VK_EXT_conditional_rendering

 ## Current Support
 The current status of support for the Vulkan API on a method by method basis are as follows.